kjosib/sophie/docs/tech/vm.rst

 * [DONE] Improve how the GC treats snapped thunks.
 * [DONE] Dismiss the bytecode-translator's data (including the global symbol table) before starting the user program.
 (After picking up the special-cased constants, though...)
-* SDL bindings, at least for some simple graphics and the mouse.
+* [PARTIAL] SDL bindings, at least for some simple graphics and the mouse.
+* Improved stack safety based on a max-depth analysis
+* ``do``-blocks should have tail-calls eliminated.
+(This may be trickier than it sounds.
+Or not.)
 * User-Defined Actors.
-* FFI improvements.
+* [PARTIAL] FFI improvements.
 * Turtle Graphics, perhaps in terms of SDL.
 * Make SDL optional and load on demand.
 * Source line numbers.
 In case of a run-time panic, a cross-reference is most helpful.